By: RJ Fisher Last Update: November 2023

 5. Bánh Khọt – Crispy Mini Pancake

-This is the kind of Vietnamese food that you will often find at street food stalls.
+This is the kind of food that you will often find at Vietnamese street food stalls.
 Bánh Khọt should always be made to order, since the crispness will not hold for long.
+We once sat at a Bia hơi place in Hanoi and kept ordering Bánh Khọt from the next door street food stall.
+Turned out to be the ultimate beer snack.

 6. Gỏi Đu Đủ Khô Bò – Green Papaya/Beef Salad

 This Vietnamese dish is easy to make at home.
-You can use your favorite brand of beef jerky, although it must be said that Vietnamese jerky is normally sweeter than Western jerky.
+You can use your favorite brand of beef jerky, although it must be said that Vietnamese beef jerky is normally sweeter and more tender than Western jerky.
 So, maybe use a sweeter variant.
-Refreshing eat on a summer day.
+Very refreshing eat on a summer day.

 7. Phở – Vietnamese Noodle Soup

-But of course, long before Bill Clinton, Phở was already world famous in Vietnam.
-The hearty and fragrant beef noodle soup has been a staple in Vietnamese households for ages.
-A local breakfast favorite, rich enough to get you through a hard day’s work.
+But of course, long before Bill Clinton discovered it, Phở was already iconic to Vietnamese cuisine.
+The hearty and fragrant beef noodle soup has been a Vietnamese staple food for ages.
+A local breakfast favorite, rich in protein to get you through a hard day’s work.

 8. Bún Riêu – Crab Noodle Soup

 Straight from the river delta to you, noodle soup!
-But it’s a special one.
+This one is very special to Vietnamese cooking.
 The main ingredient, fresh water crab, is pounded within the shell.
 The almost liquefied substance along with flakes of crab meat is then (sometimes mixed with egg) poured into a pork based tomato broth.
+Of course the broth needs a teaspoon of fermented fish paste, which is a must use ingredient for any food in Vietnam.

 9. Bánh Mì – Vietnamese Baguette

 Some of the best food that Vietnamese cuisine has to offer has its origin in France.
-For instance, France introduced the baguette in Indochina.
-Then, Vietnam took it and made it their own.
-The Vietnamese bread is much lighter and airier with a thinner, flakier crust than traditional French baguettes.
-The difference is made by adding rice flour to the dough, as well as an alternative kneading technique and by spraying the loafs with water during the baking process.
+For instance, after the French introduced the baguette in Indochina, the Vietnamese took it and made it their own.
+Vietnamese bread is much lighter and airier with a thinner, flakier crust than traditional French baguettes.
+The difference comes from adding rice flour to the dough, as well as an alternative kneading technique and by spraying the loafs with water during the baking process.

 10. Cá kho Tộ – Braised Fish